 Step 4: Refill the Gas Tank and Test the Mower

-Once the old fuel has been removed, replace it with fresh fuel.
-Check to determine if the surge is still present by using the mower.
+After draining the old fuel, I always make sure to refill the tank with fresh gasoline.
+Then, check to determine if the surge is still present by using the mower.
 The process of flushing out the old gas from the mower’s gas tank and introducing new fuel could take a few minutes.

-For Briggs & Stratton small engines, we suggest using gas with no less than an 87 Octane rating and no over 10% Ethanol.
+For Briggs & Stratton small engines, I suggest using gas with no less than an 87 Octane rating and no over 10% Ethanol.

 Reason #2: Clogged Vent of a Fuel Cap